Loading...

 1. Back in your Notehub project, open the Routes dashboard and click the Create Route button.

-2. Select Google Cloud Function as a route type.
+2. Choose Google Cloud as the route type.

-3. Provide a name for your route and paste in the cloud function "Trigger URL" as the URL.
+3. Provide a name for your route and paste your Cloud Run Function "Endpoint URL" in the URL field.

 notehub gcp route configuration